-Colleges are finishing up the spring semester, and students are headed off campus with a backpack full of expensive textbooks.
-Right now is exactly the right time to sell those books back, get top value, and move that extra weight out of their lives.
+Colleges are ramping up for the fall semester (whatever that is going to look like), and students are scrambling to find the right textbooks at the right price.
+Right now is exactly the right time to sell those books back, get top value, and move that extra weight out of your lives.
+Alternately, if you’re shopping for the new school year, I have a great way to find the right books for the best possible price.

 When I was in college, there were two basic options for dealing with your textbooks: selling them back to your college bookstore for whatever price they decided, or holding on to them.
 I was a history major, and leaned towards “I’m sure I’ll use these again someday.”
 This didn’t turn out to be a great decision – I rarely did use those books again, and by the time I decided to get rid of them (several moves later), they didn’t have much resale value.